Multiple pregnancies happen when:

-The number of fetuses can be found with normal prenatal tests.
+The number of fetuses can be found with routine prenatal tests.
 The doctor may suspect twins based on a person's history or symptoms.
 It can be confirmed with:

 - Ultrasound—can create images of fetuses

 - Fetal heartbeat—more than one heartbeat can be heard

 - Certain blood tests done near the 16th week of pregnancy—will show higher levels with more than one fetus

-Most multiple births will end before 37 weeks of pregnancy.
+Most multiple births end before 37 weeks of pregnancy.
 Babies born preterm have a higher risk for many health problems.
-Bed rest or medicine may help to delay early birth.
-Medicine may also be given to help the baby's lungs mature if labor starts before 34 weeks of pregnancy.
+Bed rest or medicine may help delay early birth.
+Medicine may also be given to help the babies' lungs mature if labor starts before 34 weeks of pregnancy.

 Gestational diabetes is a high level of blood glucose during pregnancy.
-It can affect both the mother and baby's health.
-Treatment can help to return blood glucose levels to normal.
+It can affect the health of the mother and the babies.
+Treatment can help return blood glucose levels to normal.
 It may include changes in diet, exercise, and medicine.

-Preeclampsia is a fast and dangerous increase in blood pressure during pregnancy.
+Preeclampsia is a fast and dangerous rise in blood pressure during pregnancy.
 Treatment may include medicine, rest, and delivery of the babies.

 Fetal Position Issues (Breech or Transverse)